opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (4) Where the Court makes such directions under sub-paragraph (3):

-(a) the transcript of the notes of hearing shall, pursuant to Order 38A, Rule 1(1)(b), constitute the official record of hearing; and
+: (a) the transcript of the notes of hearing shall, pursuant to Order 38A, Rule 1(1)(b), constitute the official record of hearing; and

-(b) the parties shall inform the Registry by letter at least 7 working days before the scheduled hearing as to the mode by which the proceedings will be recorded.
+: (b) the parties shall inform the Registry by letter at least 7 working days before the scheduled hearing as to the mode by which the proceedings will be recorded.

 (5) The costs of engaging a service provider shall be paid by the parties directly to the service provider.

-(6) <span id="Sub-para_6"></span>Requests for certified transcripts of the official record of hearing shall be made by filing the requisite Request electronic form through the Electronic Filing Service at least 7 working days before the scheduled hearing.
+(6) Requests for certified transcripts of the official record of hearing shall be made by filing the requisite Request electronic form through the Electronic Filing Service at least 7 working days before the scheduled hearing.

 (7) Sub-paragraph (6) shall apply to both civil and criminal proceedings.